thibaut-neoledge/azure-docs.fr-fr/articles/storsimple/storsimple-manage-volume-containers.md

 <properties
-   pageTitle="Gérer vos conteneurs de volumes StorSimple | Microsoft Azure" description="Explique comment utiliser la page des conteneurs de volumes du service StorSimple Manager pour ajouter, modifier ou supprimer un conteneur de volumes." services="storsimple" documentationCenter="NA" authors="SharS"
+   pageTitle="Manage your StorSimple volume containers | Microsoft Azure" description="Explains how you can use the StorSimple Manager service volume containers page to add, modify, or delete a volume container." services="storsimple" documentationCenter="NA" authors="SharS"